RN38, Takasaki, Japan

 Certification, Testing and Evaluation

-The site survey was performed by JAERI and completed in August 1998.
-Infrastructure preparation was contracted to JAERI while the installation of the automatic radionuclide equipment was contracted to Veridian.
+The site survey was performed by JAEA and completed in August 1998.
+Infrastructure preparation was contracted to JAEA while the installation of the automatic radionuclide equipment was contracted to Veridian.
 Station installation was completed by January 2003 and data has been transmitted on a regular basis since then.
 After a five-month initial testing period in 2003, the station started sending data to the CTBTO’s IDC on 25 August 2003.

 The station visit took place in October 2003 and RN38 was found to be well installed and well operated.
 Data availability had been at a record 100% since November 2008, well exceeding the required 95%.
 Thus, RN38 was formally certified on 6 February 2004.

 Takasaki is one of ten IMS monitoring facilities in Japan.
 They are connected via the country’s National Data Centre (NDC) in Tokyo to the CTBTO’s International Data Centre (IDC) in Vienna, Austria.
 The other facilities are one primary and five auxiliary seismic stations, one hydroacoustic station, two radionuclide stations and one radionuclide laboratory.